 "Yenzi?
 Where the hell is Yenzi?"

 The sun had only begun to rise and the warden's day was already full.
-He could feel a cluster migraine breeding at the back of his eyes.
+He could feel a cluster migraine breeding behind his eyes.

-"He's in the infirmary, sir," the guard to his right answered tersely.
+"He's in the infirmary, sir," the guard answered tersely.
 "He came down with the pox last night."

 "Dammit!"
-Kenzo growled, bringing a hand to his head.
+Kenzo brought a hand to his head with a growl.

 The new guard had just transferred the other day and was already sick.
 Normally he'd blame it on the heat.
-Even seasoned Fire Nation citizens couldn't handle the arid heat of the desert at first.
+Even seasoned Fire Nation citizens couldn't handle the arid heat of the desert.
 But the pox?
 That was another cluster migraine altogether.
 He couldn't risk his other guards coming down with it.

 "Perhaps we should take him back tonight," the guard offered, "while it's cool."